 – Sir Joshua Reynolds, Tenth Discourse to the Royal Academy, 1780

-STUDIO ESCALIER has been privileged to enroll over 600 students in the last 12 years — including professional artists and art teachers; emerging talents from some of the most competitive schools, studios, and companies; career-oriented beginners of all ages; and people who simply love to draw and paint the human figure.
+STUDIO ESCALIER has been privileged to enroll over 1000 studio seats in the last 18 years — including professional artists and art teachers; emerging talents from some of the most competitive schools, art studios, and creative companies; career-oriented beginners of all ages; and people who simply love to draw and paint the human figure.

 From the beginning, our application process has remained exactly the same:

 Our upcoming COURSE SCHEDULE is published online only, one year in advance.
 You will find all courses listed there by date, subject, location, and application deadline — with links to course descriptions, and to online application forms.

-Our course descriptions are published online only, 10 to 12 months before the first day of class.
+Course descriptions are normally published online at least 12 months before the first day of class.